Parry-Zhuo/BreathingCube/README.md

 - Collaborated with a PCB manufacturer to ensure production quality and specifications.
 - Developed basic **power circuitry** capable of operating up to 40 hours on a 3.3V supply.
 - Designed a layout to support **I²C communication**, interfacing with peripherals such as gyroscopes, and led drivers.
+- The LP5812 LED drivers enable smooth, energy-efficient animations by offloading the sequence execution, allowing the MCU to remain in low-power mode while the LED animation continues
 ## Design Aesthetics
 - Enclosed the electronics in a **6 cm³ plexiglass box**, offering a sleek design with beautifully diffused lighting effects.